Read summarized version with

 Gen AI-powered synthetic data generation creates artificial data sets that mimic the statistical properties of real data to train financial or other models.
 When real customer data is used, there's a heightened risk of exposing sensitive information to unauthorized parties, resulting in severe legal and financial repercussions for the bank.
 By contrast, synthetic data generation addresses these risks by creating artificial datasets that mimic the statistical properties of real data without containing any actual customer information.
 It can then be adjusted to solve issues with censorship, truncation, or bias in data.

 Additionally, synthetic data allows for the simulation of scenarios that may not be readily available in historical data.
 This includes testing systems against rare but potentially impactful financial conditions, fraud attempts, or operational stress scenarios, thereby ensuring that all systems are robust and can handle a wide range of challenges.
-For instance, Goldman Sachs has already implemented an AI-driven tool for automating test generation, replacing what was previously a manual and labor-intensive procedure.
+For instance, Goldman Sachs has already implemented an AI-driven tool to automate test generation, replacing a manual, labor-intensive procedure.

 Real-time fraud prevention